fu5ha/luluu/hardware/README.md

 # Hardware

-The main part of this folder is the KiCad project for the main PCB.
+The main part of this folder is the [KiCad](https://www.kicad.org/) project for the main PCB.
+Open it with KiCad v7+.
 There are production files for PCB production and assembly from JLCPCB in the `production/` folder.
 There is also a small 3d printed "front panel" part with exported STL files in the `FrontPanel/` folder.

+TODO: document BOM, assembly process, etc more

 ## Front Panel